theoliao1998/Data-Management/hw4.md

 | Rivne      |
 +------------+
 ```
-* There are 518 cities in a Constitutional Monarchy (with another 90 cities in a Constitutional Monarchy, Federation).
+* There are 518 cities in a Constitutional Monarchy (with another 90 cities in a Constitutional Monarchy, Federation, and another 3 in a Constitutional Monarchy (Emirate)).
 * 5 random cities that a population above 13000 and below 500,000 that don't speak English as an official language and are not a Republic could be as follows.
 ```
 +----------------+